Deadline for the residencies in 2020 has ended.

 Applying after the deadline

-The application form stays open after the official deadline (20.4.) for artists to apply for possibly remaining months after the next year's artist selection has been announced in August 2018.
+The application form stays open after the official deadline (each year in April) for artists to apply for possibly remaining months after the next year's artist selection has been announced (each year in August).
 Please see chosen artists / available months from the front page.
 Inquiries first with an email.
-Also cancellations may happen, but that is very rare.
+Also cancellations may happen (rare though) so there might be some available months.